Current Research

 Establishment and validation of the ‘exposome’ as a prognostic predictor of female fertility

-A/Prof Mark Green, Dr Bradley Clarke, Prof Deidre Zander-Fox, Prof Luk Rombauts
+A/Prof Mark Green, A/Prof Bradley Clarke, Prof Deirdre Zander-Fox, Prof Luk Rombauts

 Monash IVF Group and University of Melbourne